 We will discuss all the steps in detail in the below section.

-We will create an Excel Add-in to calculate the interest of the investment like a bank or other financial organization.
+We will create an Excel Add-in to calculate the interest on the investment, like a bank or other financial organization.
 Have a look at the below discussion.

 Step 1: Record an Excel Add-In